flutter/website/src/_includes/docs/swift-package-manager/how-to-enable-disable.md

 :::secondary Plugin authors
 Plugin authors need to turn on and off Flutter's Swift Package Manager support for testing.
-Otherwise, you likely won't need to turn this off.
+App developers do not need to disable Swift Package Manager support, unless they are running into issues.

 If you find a bug in Flutter's Swift Package Manager support, please [open an issue][].